sanderaido/art_engine/README.md

 # Layer variation system
 Use this option to assign a 'variation' to multiple layers.
 The most common use-case for this option would be ensuring certain traits are the same color or skin pattern.
 For any trait that has variations, put a placeholder in the normal layer's folder with the desired weight, then put each of it's variations into the layer's '-variant' folder named with the variant name instead of a weight.
-Define your variations in the layerVariations const in config.js.
+Define your variations in the layerVariations const in config.js. <br>

 **NOTE**: If a layer has variations, it must contain *all* the variants.
 For example, the base images in this fork have 4 variants defined (Blue, Green, Purple, and Red), so any layer using layerVariations must include a variant for each of those colors.

 ## Layer variation example